Prevent Frozen Pipes

 Which Pipes Pose the Biggest Threat?

 Pipes exposed to the cold, including those outdoors and on the exterior walls of your home.
-These include:
+These include:- Outdoor faucets.

 - Swimming pool supply lines.